anakela/note-taker/README.md

 });
 ```

-I would then need to add icons to each note that users could click in order to edit them individually, as well as a save icon when each note is displayed and updated.
+I would then need to update the `public > js > index.js` file to add icons to each note, which users could click in order to edit them individually.
+I would then add a save icon so that each note could be displayed and then saved/updated.

 ### Useful Resources